Once Upon a Time in Shaolin: Purchase by Martin Shkreli (2015)

 The winning bid was accepted on May 3, 2015, followed by months of legal diligence.
 The sale was completed on August 26 to a private individual for an unspecified amount.
 On December 9, Bloomberg Businessweek identified the buyer as the Turing Pharmaceuticals CEO Martin Shkreli, who had paid $2 million.
-It became the most expensive work of music ever sold.
-RZA said that the sale was agreed before Shkreli's controversial price hike of the anti-infective agent Daraprim.
+RZA said the sale was agreed before Shkreli's controversial price hike of the anti-infective agent Daraprim.
 According to RZA, after learning the buyer's identity, Cilvaringz and Wu-Tang Clan donated a "significant portion" of the proceeds to charity.
+The Guinness Book of Records certified Once Upon a Time in Shaolin as the most valuable album in the world, surpassing records by Elvis Presley and the Beatles.

-In January 2016, Shkreli told Vice that he had considered destroying the record or "installing it in some remote place so that people have to make a spiritual quest to listen".
-He promised to release the album free if Donald Trump won the 2016 US presidential election.
+In January 2016, Shkreli told Vice that he had considered destroying the album or "installing it in some remote place so that people have to make a spiritual quest to listen".
+He promised to release it free if Donald Trump won the 2016 US presidential election.
 In November, after Trump was elected, Shkreli streamed excerpts online.
+In February 2016, the artist Jason Koza sued RZA, Cilvaringz, Paddle8 and Shkreli in the U.S. District Court for the Southern District of New York, alleging they used his artwork on the album without permission.
+Koza withdrew the case that May.

 In September 2017, Shkreli attempted to sell Once Upon a Time in Shaolin on the online auction site eBay, with the winning bid passing $1m.
 He was incarcerated on unrelated fraud counts before the sale could be completed.
 RZA disapproved of the sale, saying: "I think he could have got more than what he paid.
 I was actually impressed that within eight days he got up to $1m in bidding ...
 If it had been left a bit longer, no telling how far it would have gone."
-RZA hoped to buy it himself, but was contractually unable to.
+RZA hoped to buy it himself, but was contractually unable.